The Counterfeit

 Doctrinal continuity is not an optional scholarly concern.
 It is one of the clearest ways ordinary souls can recognize the true Church and reject the counterfeit.
 Christ does not change.
 His doctrine does not reverse.
 His sacrifice does not lose its meaning.
 His Church does not become the enemy of her own past.

-Therefore the test of time is a gift of mercy.
+The test of time is therefore a gift of mercy.
 It lets the faithful measure present claims by the enduring rule of Catholic truth.
 What remains one with the apostolic deposit may be trusted.
 What survives only by contradiction, rupture, and managed forgetting must be rejected.

 Footnotes